18F/handbook/_pages/policies/detailing-and-offboarding-policies/detail-process.md

     * finding an interview panel
     * scheduling interviews

-* Once interviews are complete the HM should notify [TTS-TalentTeam@gsa.gov](mailto:TTS-TalentTeam@gsa.gov) on who was selected and the effective date of the detail (must fall on a payroll period).
+* Once interviews are complete the HM should notify [TTS-TalentTeam@gsa.gov](mailto:TTS-TalentTeam@gsa.gov) on who was selected and the effective date of the detail.
 Talent will then submit a personnel action to HR to make the detail official
   * The HM should confirm with the employee’s supervisor that they are OK with this person being detailed to this position
   * The action can only be submitted for a time period of no more than 120 days.
 The detail can then be extended for another 120 days If the HM and the employee’s supervisor agree to extend.